RongxinZhang/interactive-device/lab1/write_up.md

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**

 Information is transferred in the following parts:
 1. button clicks is a simple one and off switch.
-Information are
+Information are transferred to a central Chip-on-board processor that then is able transcodes the information into digital data.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**